single-origin/code-review-action/README.md

     steps:
       - uses: single-origin/code-review-action@v1
         with:
-          backend-hostname: ${{ secrets.SO_CODE_REVIEW_HOSTNAME }}
+          backend-hostname: xxx-api.singleorigin.tech
           api-key: ${{ secrets.SO_CODE_REVIEW_API_KEY }}
 ```

-## Backend Hostname
+## Inputs

+- `backend-hostname` (required): Single Origin backend API hostname
-This is the hostname for the API endpoint that is specific to your deployment, contact Single Origin for the hostname to use.
+  - This is the hostname for the API endpoint that is specific to your deployment, contact Single Origin for the hostname to use.
+- `api-key` (required): Your API key
+  - The value shall be in the format of `{api_key_id}:{api_key_secret}` and base64-encoded.
+- `github-token` (optional): GitHub token for posting comments